NrgXnat/xsync/README.md

 * Marking an Imaging Session OK to Sync

-  When the needs_ok_to_sync flag is set to true for an Imaging Session, the Imaging Session is synced only when someone marks the session as Ok to Sync.
+  When the _needs_ok_to_sync_ flag is set to true for an Imaging Session, the Imaging Session is synced only when someone marks the session as _Ok to Sync_.
 This feature is useful when QC is to be done to make sure only curated data is sent over to the destination.

-  If needs_ok_to_sync flag is set to true for an Imaging session, say MR Session (xnat:mrSessionData), on the MR Session report page, Synchronization tab enables marking the session as Ok To Sync.
-If the MR Session is not flagged as Ok to Sync, the MR Session will be skipped.
+  If _needs_ok_to_sync_ flag is set to true for an Imaging session, say MR Session (xnat:mrSessionData), on the MR Session report page, Synchronization tab enables marking the session as _Ok To Sync_.
+If the MR Session is not flagged as _Ok to Sync_, the MR Session will be skipped.

-      POST to /xapi/xsync/experiments/{experimentId} for marking sessions in bulk as Ok to Sync.
+      POST to /xapi/xsync/experiments/{experimentId} for marking sessions in bulk as _Ok to Sync_.

 # Xsync  XAPI Web-Services #